the theory of the formal arts and the formal aesthetics

 is built by only 4 abundant chemical elements, while the other elements are

-universe in regions of less levels of free energy available.
-In mathematics
+used for complexity in regions of less levels of free energy available.
+In

 the cardinal directions,